aaron-di/Head-First-JavaScript/README.md

 # HeadFirstJavaScript
-This is the repository where the source codes in the book "Head First JavaScript" are kept.
+This is the repository where the source code in the book "Head First JavaScript" is kept.